Other products

 Dose to be administered and administration route

-13.5 – 20 mg phenoxymethylpenicillin per kg body weight per day, corresponding to 17 – 25 mg of the product per kg body weight per day, for 5 days.
+13.5 – 20 mg phenoxymethylpenicillin per kg body weight per day, corresponding to 17 – 25 mg of the veterinary medicinal product per kg body weight per day, for 5 days.

-To calculate correctly the amount of powder required, the use of calibrated weighing equipment is recommended.
+To calculate correctly the amount of powder required, the use of suitably calibrated measuring equipment is recommended.
 Taking into account that sick animals may drink less, it is recommended to start therapy with the highest authorised dose, to compensate for a possible lower intake of medicated water.

 Adverse reactions